INTP Relationships and Love

 • They are not usually good at finance and money management.
 They would rather do what interests them than work for money.

-• They have difficulty leaving toxic and bad relationships.
+• They have difficulty leaving toxic relationships.

 • They find it difficult to deal with emotional situations.
 They either ignore them or depart in heated anger.